Who is Tekashi 6ix9ine? Everything you need to know about the controversial rainbow-haired rapper.

 Working with the Slovakian label FCK THEM, Tekashi69 drew attention on Soundcloud and social media over the next couple years for his aggressive cadence and colorful appearance.

-SixNine followed up “Gummo” with two more singles, “Kooda” and “Keke” (featuring Fetty Wap and A Boogie wit da Hoodie), all of which would be on his popular mixtape Day69, released in February, 2018.
-Five months later the rapper released the single “Fefe,” which featured the red-hot Nicki Minaj over production by Murda Beatz and climbed all the way to No. 3 on the Hot 100, ultimately crossing the one billion view mark on YouTube.
-In November came SixNine’s debut album, Dummy Boy, which also included features from Kanye West, Lil Baby and Tory Lanez and became certified platinum.
+6ix9ine followed up “Gummo” with two more singles, “Kooda” and “Keke” (featuring Fetty Wap and A Boogie wit da Hoodie), all of which would be on his popular mixtape Day69, released in February 2018.
+Five months later the rapper released the single “Fefe,” which featured the red-hot Nicki Minaj over production by Murda Beatz and climbed all the way to No. 3 on the Hot 100, ultimately crossing the one billion views mark on YouTube.
+In November came 6ix9ine’s debut album, Dummy Boy, which also included features from Kanye West, Lil Baby and Tory Lanez, and became certified platinum.

-Due largely to a world of legal trouble (see below), SixNine has only released one full-length album since, 2020’s TattleTales.
-It included the singles “Gooba,” “Yaya,” “Punani” and “Trollz,” which again featured Nicki Minaj and became a No. 1 hit.
+Due largely to a world of legal trouble (see below), 6ix9ine has only released one full-length album since, 2020’s TattleTales.
+It included the singles “Gooba,” “Yaya,” “Punani” and “Trollz,” which again featured Minaj and became a No. 1 hit.

 His controversies and arrest